nagrjungururaj/Artist-Identification-of-Van-Gogh-paintings-and-their-forgeries-/README.md

-# Master-Project
-Artist Identification of Van-Gogh paintings and their forgeries
+# Artist Identification of Van-Gogh paintings and their forgeries

 # Team Members & Responsibilities